How the coronavirus has hit global sport

 MOTORSPORT

-— Sunday’s season-opening Australian Grand Prix was called off early on Friday.
+— Sunday’s season-opening Australian Grand Prix was called off early on Friday, with the Bahrain and Vietnamese races also postponed.

-— Bahrain’s Formula One Grand Prix on March 20-22 will be held without spectators.

-— The Chinese Grand Prix, which was set for April 19 in Shanghai, has been postponed.
+— The Chinese Grand Prix, which was set for April 19 in Shanghai, has been delayed.

 — In motorcycling, the season-opening Qatar MotoGP was cancelled, along with the Thailand MotoGP on March 22 (postponed until October 4).
 On Tuesday the Grand Prix of the Americas at Austin was rescheduled from April to November, while the MotoGP race in Argentina was also put on hold.